-- 15 EFRAG has assessed whether IFRS 16 could have adverse effect on financial stability in Europe (paragraphs 128-140). - 16 Based on its own work and the input provided by the European Central Bank, EFRAG has not identified conclusive evidence that indicates that IFRS 16 would pose a risk to financial stability in Europe. - 17 IFRS 16 is not expected to significantly change credit conditions of lessees and may enhance market confidence by better reflecting the leverage of lessees and promoting a forward-looking recognition of risks by providing detailed guidance on the reassessment of lease liabilities with early recognition of changes in the debt of the reporting entity.
+- 15 EFRAG has assessed whether IFRS 16 could have an adverse effect on financial stability in Europe (paragraphs 129-143). - Based on its own work and the input provided by the European Central Bank, EFRAG has assessed that IFRS 16 is not expected to pose a risk to financial stability in Europe. - 17 IFRS 16 is not expected to significantly change credit conditions of lessees and may enhance market confidence by better reflecting the leverage of lessees and promoting a forward-looking recognition of risks by providing detailed guidance on the reassessment of lease liabilities with early recognition of changes in the debt of the reporting entity.